Living in Malaysia: The Complete Visa Guide for 2026

 Employment Pass (EP)

 The holy grail for expatriate employees.
-Divided into categories I, II, and III according to salary and contract duration.
+Split into Categories I, II and III based on salary and contract length.
 Ideal for those who have already found a job in Malaysia.

 - Category I: Salary > 10,000 MYR